Geothermal pools in Reykjavík

 Do I have to shower naked?

 Yes.
 Butt naked!
-But of course, the dressing and shower rooms are divided into men-women.
+But of course, the dressing and shower rooms are divided into men, and women and some have gender-neutral locker rooms.
 But don't let that discourage you.
 The locals have been bathing naked at the local pool since birth and most definitely have no interest in other people's private parts.
 A poster can be found in all shower rooms explaining how to wash all these different parts; something that many visitors find both strange, funny, and confusing.
 This rule was set many years ago to keep the quality of the water and minimize the use of chlorine.
-If breaking the rule, you might receive a friendly reminder from a dedicated swimmer to take off your clothes.
+If you break the rule, you might receive a friendly reminder from a dedicated swimmer to take off your clothes.

 How warm are the swimming pools?

-In recent years, sea-swimming has become hugely popular.
-Many believe it has great health benefits.
-Because of this, most swimming pools are equipped with a cold tub, some even as cool as 5° celsius or 41° Fahrenheit.
+In recent years, sea swimming has become hugely popular.
+Many believe it has excellent health benefits.
+Because of this, most swimming pools are equipped with a cold tub, some even as cool as 5° Celsius or 41° Fahrenheit.
 This of course is only for the bravest!

 ... and after the swim?